Assistant Registrar, Image Management, at the Worcester Art Museum

 Time management amid ever-shifting priorities as our collection is both accessed and assessed by the curators and fellow researchers.
 Contributing to those time management issues is the need to complete the many smaller tasks which move us towards the larger institutional goal of engaging with more diverse audiences.

 2. Technology continues to have a significant impact on museum management and the engagement of audiences.
-How do you see the use of technology evolving at your institution?
+How do you see the use of technology and digital engagement evolving at your institution?

 Technology is already evolving within my institution.
-We have made great strides by putting tablet devices within the galleries to engage audiences and encourage them to linger and interact with the objects further.
+We have made great strides by putting tablet devices in the galleries to encourage digital engagement and inspire audiences to linger and interact with the objects further.

 In order to facilitate this outreach through mobile technologies, we needed to maintain a single system that manages all collections-related content.
-That way, users can engage with conservation-related material about a work, or see photographs of the item from a century ago through archival collections.
+That way, users can interact with conservation-related material about a work, or see photographs of the item from a century ago through archival collections.
 Also, being able to link our records to related objects at other institutions is something we will most likely see in the future.
-This will broaden the research and discovery scope for all stakeholders of our collection items.
+This will broaden the research and discovery scope for all stakeholders of our collection items through digital engagement.

 3. What is the one change that you’ve made at your institution that has had the biggest impact?